Richard2957/interactive-comments-section-main/README.md

 ### What I learned

-The javascript took longer to write than I had anticipated
+The javascript took longer to write than I had anticipated.

+Data saves in localstorage.

 ## Author